Sabian Symbols: A cat arguing with a mouse

 Cancer 4 (3° - 4°)RELEASING SELF-JUSTIFICATION

-We must not lose opportunity through failure to make a resolute and self-serving claim upon the world The clever mind finds ways to justify why we should allow ourselves to slip back into old, selfish ways of acting upon desires and curiosity.
+We must not lose opportunity through failure to make a resolute and self-serving claim upon the world "Making our selfish claim without apology" The clever mind finds ways to justify why we should allow ourselves to slip back into old, selfish ways of acting upon desires and curiosity.
 The urges are many and have no inclination to be obedient to a major policy decision to become a better person.
 It is important to understand these inner ambiguities if we are to find ways to deal with them.

 Rudhyar: A CAT ARGUING WITH A MOUSE |